Sideways: Remake

 Fox International Productions and Fuji Television released a Japanese-language remake of the film in October 2009, also titled Sideways (サイドウェイズ, Saidoweizu).
 The film is directed by Cellin Gluck and stars Katsuhisa Namase, Fumiyo Kohinata, Kyōka Suzuki, and Rinko Kikuchi, and has a soundtrack composed and performed by Hawaiian-born ukulele virtuoso Jake Shimabukuro.

 The remake shifts the setting of the film to Napa Valley.
 Although listed as an executive producer, Payne was not involved with the remake, although he gave it his blessing.
 Giamatti declined an invitation to make an unspecified cameo appearance in the film.

 Possible sequel

 Pickett has written three sequel books to Sideways, the second of which being Vertical (2010) which follows Miles and Jack on a road trip to Oregon with Miles' mother.
 Fox Searchlight retains the film rights to the characters, but Payne has expressed disinterest in directing a sequel to Sideways, and no further adaptations have been made.

+The 2025 parody film The Napa Boys posits itself as a fictionalized spinoff of / sequel to Sideways, with the conceit that the film spawned a long-running franchise of lowbrow direct-to-DVD sequels akin to the American Pie films.
+Armen Weitzman and Nick Corirossi star as the ostensible sons of Miles and Jack.